Suzuki GR650: Features

 The GR650 was powered by a four-stroke air-cooled DOHC parallel twin with two valves per cylinder (four valves total).
 This engine had a 180° crankshaft with a gear-driven counter-balancer and a wet sump.
 The carburetors were two Mikuni CV BS36SS.
 To induce swirl in the air-fuel mixture Suzuki added a sub-intake port connecting the carburetor throat to the intake port just above the valve head.
 Suzuki claimed that this allowed the GR650 to run with a leaner mixture than usual, which improved fuel economy.
 Two oil jets cooled the pistons at higher engine speeds.

 The bike featured a two-stage flywheel which used a centrifugal clutch to disengage a secondary flywheel above 3,000 rpm, effectively lowering the mass of the flywheel.
 This was intended to dampen vibration and provide easier take-off at low RPM, and improve responsiveness at higher RPM.

 The transmission was a five-speed fully meshed unit that drove the rear wheel through a 15/38 sprocket set and a #630 chain.
 Rear suspension was Suzuki's Full-Floater progressive mono-shock system.

 At 178.5 kg dry and roughly 440 lb wet, the bike was lighter than most competitors with similar displacement, and it had a load capacity of 393 lb.

 Models

 The GR650 was sold in two levels of trim; the GR650D and the GR650X.

-The GR650X came with traditional wire spoke wheels, a monochromatic paint scheme, and non-adjustable front forks.
-The GR650D got a two-tone paint scheme, cast alloy spoke wheels, an auxiliary running lamp under the headlamp and adjustable front air forks.
+The GR650X came with wire spoke wheels, a monochromatic paint scheme, and non-adjustable front forks.

+The GR650D had a two-tone paint scheme, cast alloy spoke wheels, an auxiliary running lamp under the headlamp and adjustable front air forks.

+Military

+A modified version of the 1985 GR650D was used by the Australian Army.

+A modified version of the 1988 GR650X was used by the Australian Army military police.